-Hiking from km 36.5 northeast to km 40.4, you will encounter a small stretch (500 meters) of the trail that has been affected by a noxious plant.
+Earlier, when we could hike from km 36.5 northeast to km 40.4 along the Trout River,you might encounter a small stretch (500 meters) of the trail that has been affected by a noxious plant.
 It is not on the trail but near by so stay on the trail.
 You need to be aware of what it is and why it should avoid it.
 Click here for an interactive explanation.

 Passing through the Khaki Club entrance at km 76.2, you will find a Hiker Log Book.